Chapter 1:

 That night, Himawari went to her sister’s room to talk.
 Sachie wasn’t in the mood, feeling that Himawari only wanted to lecture her about proper behavior—and she wasn’t entirely wrong.

 “Onee sama (big sister), please, you should help mother more,” she said in a pleading tone.
 Himawari sat at Sachie’s door as she spoke.
-The door remained closed, but Himawari insisted; knowing her sister was awake.
+The door remained closed, but Himawari insisted knowing her sister was awake.

 “Please, stop going to that garden,” Himawari continued, begging.
 “Your skin will be ruined and you’ll look like a peasant.

 There were no words, no confrontation.
 A bit sad, Himawari stood up and went to sleep.
 The next day, Sachie went directly to work in the garden.
-She had been cultivating flowers all summer, including hydrangeas, peonies, and in a special corner she kept sunflowers.
+She had been cultivating flowers all summer, including hydrangeas, gardenias, and in a special corner she kept sunflowers.

-That summer, Sachie smiled when she saw the first sunflower sprout; she remembered her childhood with her sister when everything was easier.
+In the summer of 1891, Sachie smiled when she saw the first sunflower sprout; she remembered her childhood with her sister when everything was easier.
 No one worried about weddings, engagements, whether she danced poorly, or whether her sister was better at reading poetry.

 “Did you grow all these plants and flowers?” a male voice startled Sachie, making her turn around.
 She didn’t recognise him.